pblaas/signalbot/README.md

 This bot is based on Signal CLI. https://github.com/AsamK/signal-cli.

+Starting with V1.0.0 the Signalbot is using a AMQP message bus.
+The main.py is responsible for posting the message on the bus.
+The receiver.py is responsible for performing actions on the bus messages.
+For the message bus RabbitMQ is being used.

 The bot can run in two modes.
 * local executor mode
 * non-local executor mode